Jaylo-dang/afterglow/assessment.md

 ### Q6 — What does this mean for a team of thirty?

+### Q6 — What does this mean for a team of thirty?

+Last week I ended with three pointers for an organisation, written from a product where nothing was real.
+The three I would write now come from the same place but have evidence behind them, and they are narrower for it.

+What breaks at thirty is not the code; it is that the places where the boundary moved are invisible in the finished product.
 What breaks at thirty is not the code; it is that the places where the boundary moved are invisible in the finished product.
 Three decisions moved without me this weekend — a dropdown that quietly removed a state, a guardrail violation I was told about that had not happened, and three security checks that reported